Minkowski Tensors of Anisotropic Spatial Structure: Anisotropy Measures

-The characterization of cellular shapes is also relevant in various other contexts, e.g.~for the relationship between structure and dynamics in glass-forming liquids \cite{StarrSastryDouglasGlotzer:2002} or for packing entropy of the hard micellar cores in supramolecular micellar materials \cite{ZiherlKamien:2000}, and for the understanding of physical properties of foams, both dynamic \cite{KablaDebregeas:2003} and static \cite{KraynikReineltVanSwol:2004, evans2012}.
+Figure \ref{fig:local-anisotropy-local-pf} has provided a test case where Minkowski tensors concisely discern the differences between two types of amorphous structures, in a quantitative fashion with an intuitive geometric real-space interpretation.
+The characterisation of amorphous cellular shapes is also relevant in various other contexts, e.g.~for the relationship between structure and dynamics in glass-forming liquids \cite{StarrSastryDouglasGlotzer:2002} or for packing entropy of the hard micellar cores in supramolecular micellar materials \cite{ZiherlKamien:2000}, and for the understanding of physical properties of foams, including rheological \cite{KablaDebregeas:2003} and static \cite{KraynikReineltVanSwol:2004} properties and the evolution under ageing or coarsening \cite{evans2012,SayeSethian:2013}.
+Minkowski tensors can be applied to these systems in an analogous fashion to the analysis of this section.